alphagov/govuk-rfcs/rfc-023-putting-detailed-guides-paths-under-guidance.md

   3.

-We need to create an equivalent rake task to republish to publishing-api&nbsp;
+We need to create an equivalent rake task to republish to publishing-api

-&nbsp;
+  4.

+In Whitehall, run [search reindex](https://github.com/alphagov/whitehall/blob/master/lib/tasks/rummager.rake#L19)&nbsp;

 3. Redirecting old paths of existing detailed guides
   1. Several options:
     1. extract the urls to a csv and put them into router data
-    2. add an "was\_previously\_under\_root" boolean to detailed\_guide model, create redirect item for each detailed guide for which it is true
+    2. add an "was\_previously\_under\_root" boolean to detailed\_guide model, create redirect item for each detailed guide for which it is true&nbsp;
-4. Cleanup in panopticon?
-5. Search and browse

 &nbsp;